Integrating Insulin Resistance Remission into

 A fasting and dietary protocol suited to the client's constitutional type is applicable to the vast majority of clients, and may be the most powerful single intervention available.

-The proven approach to reversing insulin resistance centres on eliminating grains.
-This matters not only because grains are high in carbohydrates and drive rapid insulin spikes — but because of a second, equally significant mechanism: grains trigger the release of zonulin, a protein that disrupts tight junctions in the gut wall, causing intestinal permeability (leaky gut).
-This allows lipopolysaccharides and incompletely digested food fragments to enter the bloodstream, driving systemic inflammation and contributing to arterial plaque formation — compounding the cardiovascular risk that insulin resistance already creates.
+The proven approach to reversing insulin resistance centres on eliminating grains — not only because grains drive rapid insulin spikes, but because they trigger the release of zonulin, disrupting tight junctions in the gut wall.
+This allows lipopolysaccharides and incompletely digested fragments into the bloodstream, driving systemic inflammation and arterial plaque formation — compounding the cardiovascular risk that IR already creates.

-The Integration: Ayurveda & Metabolic Science Measurement
+The Integration: Ayurveda & Metabolic Science

 Two frameworks — converge toward one integrated outcome.